ninabarzh/ipa/content/en/docs/workshops/tech-safety/shelters.md

 ## Why run this?

-Digital abuse is now a common part of intimate partner violence—whether through location tracking, account lockouts, spyware, or smart home manipulation.
+Digital abuse is now a common part of intimate partner violence, whether through location tracking, account lockouts, spyware, or smart home manipulation.
 Survivors often:

 * Feel unsure where to start reclaiming control
 * Don’t know who to trust with their tech